George Ellis (composer): Conducting work

 In 2023, he conducted the great Kate Ceberano in concert with the George Ellis Orchestra.
 He continued to tour around Australia conducting orchestral concerts of music by Pink Floyd and Hans Zimmer.
 He went on a national tour with The Best of the Bee Gees band to perform the music of the Bee Gees – including Colin ‘Smiley’ Peterson – the original drummer of the Bee Gees.
 And was invited back by the City of Chamber Orchestra of Hong Kong to conduct a return season of the previous year’s programs.

 In 2024, he premiered an orchestral concert at the Tamworth Country Music Festival – conducting the George Ellis Orchestra for artists including Troy Cassar-Daley, Fanny Lumsden and Amber Lawrence.
 He went on a national tour conducting the symphonies of American current classical composer Philip Glass – Heroes and Low.
 He also conducted Axion Esti, the monumental oratorio for large choir, orchestra, vocal soloists and popular music instruments by Greece’s great composer Mikis Theodorakis.
 He also conducted the Australian premiere of The Carnival of the Dinosaurs, by Australian-born Thomas Woods, who is Music Director of the Regensburg Opera Theatre in Germany.
 And he conducted the orchestra for Newcastle’s popular Star Struck program – for a rigorous program of four concerts in two days.

 In 2025, he has so-far guest-conducted the Canberra Symphony Orchestra for a disco-themed concert for the orchestra’s program called Music By the River, featuring international vocalist from New York, Mig Ayesa.
 He will also conduct his piece Mimi’s Symphony for a week of concerts at the Sydney Opera House with his collaborator Justine Clarke narrating the much-loved orchestral story.
 They will also present this piece at the Canberra Theatre later in the year.
 He also has conducting work at the Sydney Conservatorium of Music where he will work with the New Music Ensemble.
-This year, he will travel to New Zealand to conduct performances with The Best of the Bee Gees in Auckland and Wellington.
-And he will travel back to Newcastle to conduct Star Struck again.
+He travelled to New Zealand to conduct performances with The Best of the Bee Gees in Auckland and Wellington.
+Also, he conducted the New Music Orchestra at the Sydney Conservatorium of Music for a concert of original music by Sydney Conservatorium resident composers, and conducted the orchestra for the Star Struck concert series in Newcastle.

+In 2026, he has so far Conducted ‘Orchestral Country’ concert at the Tamworth Country Music Festival; conducted ‘The Music of Queen Orchestrated’ with the Canberra Symphony Orchestra; and conducted the ‘Best of the Bee Gees Orchestrated’ with the Manila Symphony Orchestra in The Philippines.